Jamesits/ingestion.life/themes/mainroad-zh/README.md

   email = "example@example.com"
 ```

-A good idea is not copy  double check all the Configuration settings of Minimo.
+A good idea is not to copy all these settings without understanding how it works.

+For more information about all available standard configuration settings, please read [Configure Hugo: All Configuration Settings](https://gohugo.io/getting-started/configuration/#all-configuration-settings).

 ### Front Matter example